 I took one look at her problems and wanted to cry.
-After figuring out a few on our own, we had to do a FaceTime call with my hubby for help with the rest.
-Plotting points and figuring out endpoints and lengths with the Pythagorean theorem is just not in my memory banks.
+After figuring out a few on our own, we had to do a FaceTime call with my husband for help with the rest.
+Plotting points and figuring out endpoints and lengths with the Pythagorean theorem is just NOT in my memory banks.

-He explained it pretty well over the phone and I think both of us got it.
-After that homework session my brain hurt so bad, so dessert was a must that night.
-Homemade chocolate chip brownies always help in any situation.
+He explained it pretty well over the phone, and I think both of us got it.
+After that homework session my brain hurt, so dessert was a must that night.
+Homemade Chocolate Chip Brownies always help in any situation.
 Am I right?

 The extent of my math memory is really just simple basic addition.
 Things like angles, lengths, points, and planes have been forgotten long ago.

 I prefer to rely on using my basic math skills in the kitchen for working with ingredients.
-A few weeks ago I figured out that apples + walnuts + maple frosting = the best darn fall cake you will ever have!
+A few weeks ago I figured out that apples + walnuts + maple frosting = the best apple cake you will eat this fall!